 RCM to consult its members on the latest Scottish Government pay offer

-on 01 December 2022 RCM Maternity Services MSWs - Maternity Support Workers Midwifery Midwives Staffing Levels Government RCM Member Pay NHS Pay Review Body Pay and Agenda For Change Industrial Action NHS Staff NHS Scotland RCM Scotland Scotland Scottish Government Scottish Maternity Services
+on 17 February 2023 RCM Maternity Services MSWs - Maternity Support Workers Midwifery Midwives Staffing Levels Government RCM Member Pay NHS Pay Review Body Pay and Agenda For Change Industrial Action NHS Staff Scotland RCM Scotland NHS Scotland Scottish Government Scottish Maternity Services

-The Royal College of Midwives (RCM) is consulting its members in Scotland on the latest Scottish Government pay offer made late last week.
-The RCM online consultation opens today and closes on 15 December.
+The Royal College of Midwives (RCM) will be moving to consult its members on the latest Scottish Government pay offer announced today.

 To contact the RCM Media Office call 020 7312 3456, or email [email protected].

 For more information on the pay offer see the RCM Scotland Pay Hub at Scotland pay consultation (rcm.org.uk).

 For more information and detail on the pay offer go to Record Pay offer to NHS AfC staff - gov.scot (www.gov.scot).

 - RCM cites ‘cautious optimism’ on pay following Scottish Government meeting

 - Scottish Government imposes pay award, despite midwives’ rejection (rcm.org.uk)

 - RCM rejects latest pay offer from the Scottish Government

 - RCM to consult members on latest Scottish Government pay offer